PanicStation.org

 Short answer

-Stop riding immediately and treat the device as unsafe.
-Move off traffic, then switch to another way home and start a repair/return or safety report process.
+Stop riding now and treat the device as unsafe.
+Move away from traffic, keep the device under control, and use another way to get home or to a repair location.

 Do not do these things

-• Don’t ride “just a little farther” or try to brace it with your body—locking failures can suddenly collapse.
+• Do not ride “just a little farther” or try to hold the stem, hinge, or frame steady with your body; the device may suddenly collapse or steer unpredictably.

-• Don’t jam the latch with tape, zip ties, wire, string, or improvised wedges.
+• Do not jam the latch with tape, zip ties, wire, string, or improvised wedges.

-• Don’t carry it half-unfolded on stairs while it swings open—secure it first, then move.
+• Do not carry it half-unfolded on stairs or into a vehicle while it can swing open.

-• Don’t keep using it if you see any bending, cracking, or a lock that re-opens after you close it once.
+• Do not keep using it if you see bending, cracking, missing parts, or a lock that reopens after you close it.

 What to do now

 2. Create a safer pause.
-Step off, move to the sidewalk/shoulder away from moving traffic, and keep the device stable so it can’t roll into the street.
+Step off, move to the sidewalk, shoulder, or another place away from moving traffic, and hold the device so it cannot roll into the road.

-• If it won’t fold: keep it open and walk it slowly, avoiding curbs/potholes that could twist the joint.
+• If it will not fold safely, keep it open, walk it slowly, and avoid curbs, potholes, stairs, or sharp turns that could twist the hinge or stem.

 • Look for debris in the latch, a snagged brake cable, a misaligned hinge, or a stuck safety catch.

-5. If it’s a shared/rental scooter or bike: end the trip, note the device ID and exact location, and report it as a safety issue in the app so it can be removed from service.
+5. If it is a shared or rental scooter or bike, end the trip if the app allows it.
+Note the device ID, exact location, and what failed, then report it as a safety issue in the app so it can be taken out of service.

-• Use transit, a ride-hail/taxi, or call a friend.
-If you bring it into a vehicle, keep it folded/secured so it can’t unfold into doors/legs.
+7. Get home without riding it.
+Use transit, a ride-hail, a taxi, or a friend.
+If you bring it into a vehicle, keep it folded or otherwise secured so it cannot unfold into doors, legs, or luggage.

 What can wait

-• You don’t need to attempt a full repair tonight or order parts while stressed.
+• You do not need to attempt a full repair while stressed or stranded.

 Important reassurance